ajbogle3/rocket_league/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 READ ME
 --------
 As a lover of video games and spending quality time with the boys (as we get older), I figured my first project should revolve around something I enjoy.
-Therefore, I chose the following dataset as it gave me an opportunity to compare offical matches and unoffical games through the lense of a player and team.
+Therefore, I chose the following dataset as it gave me an opportunity to compare teams, players and regions through Invitational Qualifer, Closed Qualifier and Main Event.

-Use Cases by Player or Team:

-  1. How does a player perform either in a match setting or playing an unoffical game?
-  2. How does a team perform either in a match setting or playing an unoffical game?
-  3. Who were the top 5 players/teams broken down by matches and games?
-  4. Who were the bottom 5 players/teams broken down by matches and games?
-  5. What exploritorial data analysis can we derive from the following dataset in regards to a team or players stats and win/loss ratio?
-      1. Does collecting or stealing boost associate with either a positive or negative outcome or result?
-      2. Does movement associate with either a positive or negative outcome or result?
-      3. Does positioning associate with either a positive or negative outcome or result?